jkphl/material.is/README.md

 ### Tickets
 This is a very small conference, only around 60 attendees.
 Tickets are available now for $159 (~€150 EUR, £130 GBP).
 [Tickets are limited.
 Only $159.
 Get yours today!](https://ti.to/material-conference/material-2017)

+### Travel and accomodation
+We started putting together a [Foursquare list](https://foursquare.com/jkphl/list/material-2016) with lots of recommendations in downtown Reykjavík, including lodging opportunities.
+There are also plenty of nice [AirBnbs](https://www.airbnb.com/s/Reykjav%C3%ADk) around town, so please check them out as well.

+We know that travelling to Iceland for a conference might sound like an adventure — and it is! — if you need any help or suggestions, just let us know while we'll keep reaching out to hotels and potential sponsors to get some good deals for you.

+Also, let your friends know that you like what we're doing by [tracking Material on Lanyrd](http://lanyrd.com/2017/material17).

+## Visiting Iceland Slack Team

+To help you planning your stay in Iceland, we've set up the [Visiting Iceland Slack Team](https://visitingiceland.slack.com) where you can meet other attendees, exchange experiences and team up with others to find shared Airbnbs, hotel rooms and similar.
+To request an invite to this Slack team please [use the form on our website](http://web.material.is/2017/index.html#slack).

-## Keep In Touch
+## Keep In Touch — Material newsletter
 [Sign-up for our newsletter](https://material.us12.list-manage.com/subscribe?u=47afb33257f1e65f442e8f176&id=c291cb4ea6) so we can let you know when tickets will be available.
 This helps us gauge our numbers to find the right cozy venue to meet the demand.

 ![Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is](public/2016/img/around-the-fire.jpg "Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is")
 > Join us for some stimulating conversation — Copyright © 2016 [Joschi Kuphal](https://jkphl.is)

-### Travel and accomodation
-It's a little bit too early to think about travel stuff until the Kickstarter succeeds, but we started putting together a [Foursquare list](https://foursquare.com/jkphl/list/material-2016) with lots of recommendations in downtown Reykjavík, including lodging opportunities.
-There are also plenty of nice [AirBnbs](https://www.airbnb.com/s/Reykjavík) around town, so please check them out as well.
-We plan to open up some sort of communication platform soon where you can discuss travel and accommodation sharing possibilities with other attendees.
-Stay tuned!

-We know that travelling to Iceland for a conference might sound like an adventure — and it is! — so please bear with us while we try to get some special deals for you.

-Also, let your friends know that you like what we're doing by [tracking Material on Lanyrd](http://lanyrd.com/2017/material17).

-### Visiting Iceland Slack Team

-To help you planning your stay in Iceland, we've set up the [Visiting Iceland Slack Team](https://visitingiceland.slack.com) where you can meet other attendees, exchange experiences and team up with others to find shared Airbnbs, hotel rooms and similar.
-To request an invite to this Slack team please [use the form on our website](http://web.material.is/2017/index.html#slack).

 ## #Material17
 This conference is about understanding materials.
 The 17th material in the periodic table is Chlorine.
 If you visit any of Iceland's swimming pools, you'll understand why that's interesting.